 It is never going to get easier!
 I don’t care who says losing a loved one gets easier over time forgets to mention that it comes and goes in waves.
 Some days are easier than others, just as some parts of the holidays are harder than we feel we can handle.
 As the holidays approach you know you are already feeling the emptiness and sadness, so let yourself feel it, don’t suck it back in!
 But please, as you feel this emptiness, you must also find ways to help yourself to be-well.
-Take a deep breath, know your not alone, there are ears to listen if you ask, and arms to hug you when you need.
-Write about how you’re feeling, talk with about how you can help yourself get through.
+Take a deep breath, know you are not alone, there are ears to listen if you ask, and arms to hug you when you need.
+Write about how you’re feeling, write about your memories, write about love, life and your loved ones above.

 #2 Be Willing To Make New Memories And Traditions As Well As Honor The Old.

 New traditions are always the hardest, we want so much for our loved one’s to be there as we unwrap our gifts or cook the feast for our families, and often times we feel like we should not celebrate Christmas for they are not here to partake.
 I have had some people tell me that they feel if they bring in the Christmas spirit, they will hurt their loved ones on the other side.
 The truth is, your angels (loved ones up above) are celebrating new, and old, traditions with you.
 They want to see your heart happy.
 They hold space for you in the light.
 Don’t be afraid to add a new tradition to your Christmas, this will allow for the blending of a new chapter in life.
 You could start a tradition of lighting a white candle for them at Christmas to bring their light to you, even starting a new tradition of getting a Christmas ornament that represents them for you to hang on your Christmas tree.

 Make new memories, because your loved ones are making them with you.